A Science Fantasy Adventure from The Other Worlds

 ‘May I have a look?’ said the apprentice.
 He crept up to the platform, flicking his fringe out of his eyes.

-Every year, Skelos acquired one eager apprentice to work alongside him, to observe, to learn, to strive, and to emulate his great work, though none had ever achieved such a feat.
+Every year, he acquired one eager apprentice to work alongside him, to observe, to learn, to strive, and to emulate his great work, though none had ever achieved such a feat.
 Unfortunately, this apprentice was not of his choosing and was more tiresome than eager.

 In fact, Skelos thought him rather stolid for a First Status Citizen.
 He seemed to care more about his looks and the females on his roster than he did about science, but the boy’s father was a prominent figure in the Parliamentary Elite, so Skelos had no choice in the matter.

-‘Sorry, Dr Skelos.’
+‘Sorry Dr Skelos.’
 The young apprentice gulped.
 ‘I’m eager to learn.’

 ‘You’re not as eager to learn as I was when I was your age.
 What do you do when you leave here?’